symsoft/ecc-api-guide/events.md

 If the client provides an If-None-Match header that matches the data known by the server, then the request hangs open until the data changes, at which point the server can respond with new events instantly or until the timeout expires with no change, where the ECC responds with code 304 Not Modified.

-The long-polling timeout value is specified with a attribute called `long-polling` with the value set to the desired timeout (in seconds)
+The long-polling timeout value is specified with an attribute called `long-polling` with the value set to the desired timeout (in seconds)

 __Example Command:__
 ```